saku-kaarakainen/CspViewer/README.md

 # CspViewer
-Just a small app which pretty prints CSP headers
+Just a small app to meant to investigate CSP header.
+You can copy the content that you are investigating, and paste into the text field. saku-kaarakainen.github.io/cspviewer/

 # How to use it
 Just copy the value of your Response Headers/Content-Security-Policy into an either textbox, and see how does it look.